hexxedspider/nuxified/readme.md

 ```python nuxified.py```
 or, if you want to modify the code yourself and have it restart the script,
 ```python w.py```
+additonally, if you want to use a graphical interface instead of just an IDE and tapping files, use the launcher.py (either by a command or double tapping the file).

 ### Optional Setup
 - Place font files (.otf/.ttf) in the `dmfonts/` directory, or keep the ones I put.